Cablefish1/RPGodotRessources/README.md

 ## Tutorials and guides

+**[Action RPG Tutorial](https://www.youtube.com/playlist?list=PLMQtM2GgbPEVuTgD4Ln17ombTg6EahSLr)** -  A youtube tutorial for Godot 4.0 by Makertech.

+This neat tutorial by Makertech takes you through the process of making an ActionRPG from scratch.

 **[Create an RPG in Godot](https://gamedevacademy.org/rpg-godot-tutorial/)** - Written Tutorial for Godot 3.X by GameDevAcademy

 A very basic tutorial for making a simple action RPG in Godot.
 It's text and not video-based however it doesn't really explain a lot.
 The best thing i can say about it is that you'll have a working RPG prototype really fast if you're following this one.